Fabiolus2020/ArduinoNanoNRF24L01_L298/README.md

 Projct#8 & 11

-Wireless communication using NRF24L01+ and the L298HdualBridge to control 2 dc motors One way communication
+Wireless communication using NRF24L01+ and the L298HdualBridge to control 2 dc motors One way communication.

+The best reults are if you use 9 volt or higher for the remote control

 Version 1